 The good news is while firing someone isn't always uncomfortable, you can still keep it human—even right down to the formal termination letter.
 Here’s how.

 In short: Heck, yes.

-If this is your first attempt at firing someone, you might be surprised to find out that every termination requires a letter, even if you've already told them verbally.
+If this is your first attempt at ending an employment relationship, you might be surprised to find out that every termination requires a letter, even if you've already told them verbally.
 The main reason, as you might expect, is legal.

 Termination letters give you a documented paper trail in the unfortunate event of a lawsuit.
 A standard termination letter will:

 - Confirm the reason for termination of employment

 - Give the employee any pertinent info as their time at the company comes to an end

 (Quick Note: The info in this article is not legal advice.
 ALWAYS check with your legal team before terminating an employee contract.)

 Unfortunately, expensive lawsuits aren't the only thing to worry about.
 Just like a bad hire, a bad fire is horrible for your business and brand.

 Screaming "You're fired" and pointing at the door might have been OK in the pre-Google days (though, we'd argue it was pretty uncool even then), but in the Age of the Internet, that kind of behavior just won't fly.